Big Brother 24 (American season): Reception

-Controversies
+Critical responses

 Mistreatment of Taylor Hale

 Following the launch of the show's live feeds, a majority of the HouseGuests received criticism for their behavior towards Taylor Hale.
 Viewers noted multiple lies made about Hale, along with several comments that displayed racially charged microaggressions, acts of colorism, conscious bias, and unconscious assumptions regarding Hale's appearance and personality.

 Julie Chen Moonves weighed in.
 "Microaggressions are real and they happen.
 I don't think most people, when they are committing it, that they are even aware of what they're doing.
 I think that with the live feeds it is easy," Chen said.
 "I think what we need to do is ask ourselves, 'Who am I — who is anyone — to judge somebody else?'".
 She also addressed those that were critical of the HouseGuests on social media: "It's so interesting that you use the term 'mob mentality.'
 Because isn't that what Twitter has done?
 Aren't you all being hypocrites?
 There has been this mob mentality created against people in the house, who viewers feel have not been kind to Taylor.
 I think anytime you're nominated, it'll bring you to tears...
 It hurts.
 It hurts and I have sympathy for her.
 I have sympathy for everyone in that house.
 It's not easy".

 Daniel Durston's outburst and disparaging comments towards Taylor Hale were heavily criticized by the viewer audience.
 Featured on episode 9, Durston verbally attacked Hale in defense of Nicole Layog, who misinterpreted Hale's support of her emotional breakdown as a hint to quit the game.
 After Layog vented about the situation to the other HouseGuests, Durston confronted a confused Hale and accused her of causing HouseGuest Paloma Aguilar's exit from the show.
 Blaming Hale for Aguilar's mental health, Durston tells Hale, "You can f*** right off" and not to talk to him until the show's live finale.
 The confrontation brought Hale to tears with no one to publicly defend her.
 Prior to his outburst, Durston was also criticized for claiming, according to the live feeds, that Taylor isn't a good person and she "doesn't deserve to live normal."
 After his eviction during Week 5, Durston addressed his treatment of Hale in an interview with Entertainment Weekly.
 "Leaving the house, obviously it sits terrible with me.
 That's not how I want to be portrayed," Durston said.
 He also claimed that he would watch the show back to "correct [his] wrongs."